gamingsurge/ansible-backup-lab/README.md

 Backup files from the switch

-Any leftover folders like playbooks/backup/ that shouldn't exist
+Leftover folders like playbooks/backup/ that shouldn't exist